 What to Wear in April

-The temperatures in April in Sedona, Arizona will start moderately cool in the morning and warm up to pleasantly warm in the afternoon.
+The temperatures during this month in Sedona, Arizona will start moderately cool in the morning and warm up to pleasantly warm in the afternoon.

 By afternoon you will be down to a t-shirt as it gets slightly warmer than room temperature.